 So how far can you really see now?

 It is in the nature of things that the further away an object is, it appears smaller.
 And the further away and the smaller things are, the more resolving power the optical instrument needs to have to see those small things in detail.
 No wonder every newly build large astronomical telescope is bigger than previous ones.

 Of course, you soon reach practical limits here.
 Binoculars that you have to carry with you when hiking or on bird-watching excursions, must not be too big or too heavy.
 Binoculars with 8x or 10x magnification and lens diameter of 30 to 40 mm are the most suitable in terms of weight and dimensions in relation to optical performance.

 It’s hard to say which binoculars are the best for long-distance viewing because it depends on how detailed you want to see things that are far away.
 I can see a ship that is a long distance away on the horizon with 7x magnification.
 But if I want to see who is on the bridge then I really need a lot more magnifying power.

 There are large binoculars that have a magnification power of 15, 20, or 40 times, but these are so big you can’t hold your hand wobbly – they have to be firmly mounted on tripods.

 If you want to see things clearly at a great distance and also want to recognize details, spotting scopes or telescopes are particularly recommended.
-Thanks to their large optics, these have better resolution and you can sort of, see further as you can you see with binoculars.
+Thanks to their larger optics, these have better resolution and you can sort of, see further than you can see with binoculars.
 Of course, these are no longer that compact and also not that easy to transport.
 A tripod is also essential because at magnifications of more than 12 times it is hardly possible to hold the instrument in your hand without shaking.